-Scientists discover new role for cell dark matter in genome integrityOctober 3rd, 2013 in Medical research /
+Scientists discover new role for cell dark matter in genome integrityOctober 3, 2013 in Medicine & Health / Medical research

 University of Montreal researchers have discovered how telomerase, a molecule essential for cancer development, is directed to structures on our genome called telomeres in order to maintain its integrity and in turn, the integrity of the genome.
 In an article published in the journal Molecular Cell, the scientists explain how they discovered that telomerase molecules are rallied together by a molecule called TERRA, a so-called "non-coding RNA" having no known function in the cell.
 The scientists used cutting edge microscopy techniques to visualize and track the telomerase molecules as they were ferried to telomeres by TERRA.
 "Non-coding RNAs constitute the "dark matter of the genome", as they are abundant but their function is largely unknown", explained Dr. Pascal Chartrand, senior investigator and professor of biochemistry.